nickjeffrey/kvm_backup/README.md

 ### Q: Can I mix and match my backup destinations?
 So VM1 gets backed to to local disk and NFS, but VM2 gets backed up to a remote KVM host?

 A: No, mixing and matching backup destinations on a per-VM basis is not supported.
 But it could be with some effort, feel free to make a pull request.

+### Q: I cannot have any downtime for my virtual machines.
+Is there a hot backup option?

+A: Hot backup options exist, but are outside the scope of this script.

+### Q: How much disk space will I need for backups?

+A: These are all full cold backups, no incrementals or differentials, so you will need the same amount of space as all your VMs, multiplied by the number of backup generations you want to keep.
+Note that if your source virtual disk files are thin-provisioned sparse files, the backups will be as well.
+You might also consider sending the backups to a deduplicating filesystem (ie NetApp, DataDomain, etc) for storage efficiencies.